-Prior to the Company's IPO, the absence of an active market for the Company's common stock required the Company's board of directors to determine the fair value of its common stock for purposes of granting stock options.
-The fair value of the Company's common stock was determined by the Company's board of directors with assistance from management and an independent third-party valuation firm.
+Prior to the Company's IPO, the absence of an active market for the Company's common stock required the Company's board of directors ("Board") to determine the fair value of its common stock for purposes of granting stock options.
+The fair value of the Company's common stock was determined by the Company's Board with assistance from management and an independent third-party valuation firm.
 Management's approach to estimating the fair value of the Company's common stock was consistent with the methods outlined in the American Institute of Certified Public Accountants' Practice Aid, Valuation of Privately-Held- Company Equity Securities Issued as Compensation.
 Determining the best estimated fair value of the Company's common stock requires significant judgement and management considers several factors, including the Company's stage of development, equity market conditions affecting comparable public companies, significant milestones and progress in research and development efforts.
-Following the completion of its IPO, the Company uses its stock price traded on the Nasdaq Global Select Market to determine its fair value.
+Since the completion of its IPO, the Company uses its stock price traded on the Nasdag Global Select Market to determine the fair value of its common stock.